Set marriageseparation guidelines, preferably from the start, in order to be clear in your purposes and to avoid any doubt or any future confusion.

 It might seem difficult at first, but if you don’t persevere in your endeavors towards regularly communicating with your spouse during separation, you will risk in letting your current status culminate into divorce.

-If you want to learn how to rebuild your marriage during a separation, first establish your relationship goals.
 Many couples fail to rekindle the light between them because they aren’t focused enough on what they really want to accomplish.

 Confusion is an awful enemy to have when rebuilding a marriage after separation, and often times what to do during a separation can prove to be a tricky question to answer.